kubeflow/katib/docs/new-algorithm-service.md

         # Optional, it is used to validate algorithm settings defined by users.
         pass
     def GetSuggestions(self, request, context):
-        # Convert the experiment in GRPC request to the search space.
+        # Convert the Experiment in GRPC request to the search space.
         # search_space example:
         #   HyperParameterSearchSpace(
         #       goal: MAXIMIZE,